sauvc/rulebook/rulebook.md

 - Drum: 60cm in diameter and 30cm in depth.
 - Ball : 3.5-4.5cm in diameter and weigh no more than 100g in air.
 Provided by teams.
 In the event of multiple balls being dropped, only the first ball is taken to consideration.
-- Chirp Pinger : To Be Confirmed
+- Bucket Pinger : RJE International Pinger Model No. ULB-362B/45 kHz

 ### Target Reacquisition [60 Points]